Approval and Maintenance of Higher Education Courses Procedure

 GRS Graduate Research School

-New course A course not currently listed on Schedule 5.1 of the University's Legislation
+New course A course not currently listed on the University’s Higher Education Current Award Courses register.

 Non-award course An individual short course, unit, or series of units that does not, in itself, lead to a qualification or award covered by the Australian Qualifications Framework.